 Money can be in your personal account or acceptable member of the family’s account.
 Acceptable members of a family who can hold funds to support your studies are;

 - your partner (spouse or de facto partner, including same-sex de facto partners)

 - your aunt or uncle (only if they usually live in Australia and are either a citizen/permanent resident of Australia or an eligible New Zealand citizen)

-A loan letter from a financial institution stating full amount of loan, name and all statutory information.
-Loan can be in your name or any of member of family listed above.
+A loan letter from a financial institution stating the full amount of loan, name and all statutory information.
+A loan can be in your name or any of member of the family listed above.

 Why you need Bank Statement for Student Visa?